-Goal Name Fair Housing Activities Goal Description West Hartford engages several ongoing programs targeting the improvement of fair housing conditions.
+6 Goal Name Fair Housing Activities Goal Description West Hartford engages several ongoing programs targeting the improvement of fair housing conditions.
 Annually West Hartford conducts workshops aimed at better educating the public on issues related to fair housing, including landlord and tenant rights and responsibilities, predatory lending, home ownership opportunities, etc. By funding the position of fair housing officer each year many households are able to avoid or postpone eviction, lessening the negative impact such an event has on the residents.
 By working with tenants "at-risk" of eviction or for whom final eviction execution papers have been served the fair housing officer is often able to mediate a better solution than eviction.
 West Hartford provides CDBG funding through annual grants to (1) Legal Aid of Greater Hartford (GHLA) for the provision of free legal services to West Hartford residents who are above GHLA's usual income guidelines but within CDBG guidelines.
 During the fiscal-year period 2021 to 2022 the goals for this activity are: (1) 2 workshops; (2) 30% ratio when comparing eviction execution notices served to evictions that are carried out, (3) GHLA will provide free legal services to 7 clients.
-Goal Name CDBG Administration Goal Description West Hartford has a long-standing tradition of compliance with all HUD requirements for CDBG entitlement communities.
+7 Goal Name CDBG Administration Goal Description West Hartford has a long-standing tradition of compliance with all HUD requirements for CDBG entitlement communities.
 Over the years a few findings have been issued by HUD CPD staff.
-During the fiscal-year period 2022 to 2023 the goal for this activity is to have no findings or sanctions issued against West Hartford by HUD.
-Goal Description Goal Name Goal
+During the fiscal-year period 2021 to 2022 the goal for this activity is to have no findings or sanctions issued against West Hartford by HUD.
 8 Goal Name Housing Rehab Program Goal Description Maintaining quality housing is a high priority in West Hartford, and funding to improve residential properties is available to eligible residents through the town's Housing Rehabilitation program.
 Grants and low interest loans can be obtained to correct housing code violations, to remove hazardous materials from the structure and to eliminate architectural barriers that restrict the mobility of household members with disabilities.
 Funds are also available to improve energy efficiency.
 Owners who sell or transfer any portion of the property within a 10-year period will be required to repay all or a portion of the funding.
-For the fiscal-year period 2022 to 2023 the goal for this activity will be the completion of 10 Also, In order to avoid deterioration of West Hartford's older housing stock and older neighborhoods it is critical to implement strategic stabilization efforts throughout town, but especially in West Hartford's older, lower-income neighborhoods.
-To this end West Hartford uses a significant portion of its CDBG entitlement grant to fund code compliance activity throughout the town's HUD-Designated LMI neighborhoods, including: (1) the State Health Code (2) West Hartford Property & Maintenance Code and (3) the State Building Code.
-During the fiscal-year period 2022 to 2022 the goals for this activity are: (1) Health Code Inspections combined with West Hartford Property & Maintenance Code inspections, in HUD-designated LMI areas: 330 per year; (2) Building Code Inspections in HUD-designated LMI areas: 900 per year;
+For the fiscal-year period 2021 to 2022 the goal for this activity will be the completion of 10 projects.